 “The link between authority and inspiration on the one side, and inerrancy on the other resists on one basic only: supposition.
 Here conservative evangelicals go over to a purely philosophical and non-biblical argument: if it was inspired by God, then how could there be error of any kind in it?
 This is in fact that core of their argument.
-But, since this link has not rootage in the Bible and belongs to purely philosophical assumption, the entire attempt of conservative evangelicals to derive their positon from ‘the Bible’s view of itself’ is a waste of time.”
+But, since this link has not rootage in the Bible and belongs to purely philosophical assumption, the entire attempt of conservative evangelicals to derive their position from ‘the Bible’s view of itself’ is a waste of time.”

-For instance, 2 Tim 3:16-17 describes the Bible has “God-breathed,” and therefore as useful for instruction and rebuke.
-This would be a key argument for the classical inerrantist’s view of scripture.
-The problem is, however, that Tim’s author does not provide any indication of what he means by “God-breathed.”
-For instance, could it be that God breathed out the worlds of scripture?
-Or is it that God breathes into the text of scripture, in the sense that the Spirit of God brings life into the dead letters.
-Either is plausible but, as Stark argues, “the latter seems to be much more consistent with the hermeneutics of the period, and with Paul’s use of scripture… On the other hand, even if 2 Tim 3:16 does mean that scripture is breathed out by God, in the sense that it is divinely uttered, that does not necessarily entail that it is without error” (5).
+Starke also contends that key texts used by inerrantist’s don’t get one to inerrancy itself.
+2 Timothy 3:16-17, for example, describes the Bible as “God-breathed,” and therefore as useful for instruction and rebuke.
+This verse has typically been key in the inerrantist’s argument.
+The problem is, however, that Timothy’s author does not provide any indication of what he meant by “God-breathed,” and one is left to speculate.
+Could it be that God breathed out the words of scripture?
+Or is it that God breathes into the text of scripture, in the sense that the Spirit of God brings life into the dead letters?
+Either is a possible explanation according to Stark, although, “the latter seems to be much more consistent with the hermeneutics of the period, and with Paul’s use of scripture… On the other hand, even if 2 Tim 3:16 does mean that scripture is breathed out by God, in the sense that it is divinely uttered, that does not necessarily entail that it is without error” (5).

-3. Barr, J. 1977.
-Fundamentalism. p.
+3. Barr, James.
+1977.
+Fundamentalism.
+Eugene: Wipf & Stock Publishers. p.
 74.

-4. Stark, T. ibid.
+4. Stark, Thom.
+2011. ibid. p.
+47

-5. Stark, T. ibid.
+5. Stark, Thom.
+2011. ibid. p.
+48.